lgreski/datasciencectacontent/markdown/capstone-ngramComputerCapacity.md

 # Processing with Less Memory

 Most students do not have 16Gb of RAM on the computers they use for the Capstone project.
-In this situation, students have two options for processing the data, sampling, and iterative processing.
+In this situation, students have two options for processing the data: sampling, and iterative processing.

 The sampling approach is relatively straightforward: take a random sample of the documents, and perform subsequent steps against the sampled documents.

-The iterative approach is more complex, because one must complete the following steps in sequence to process the data.
+The iterative approach is more complex because one must complete the following steps in sequence to process the data.

 1. Break the incoming documents into `n` groups, each of which is small enough to process within the RAM limits of the computer used for the analysis.